 Loyola is undertaking this work as a member of the Universities Studying Slavery consortium, a group of universities across the country that are investigating their connections to slavery.

 "Although we cannot change the past, we must understand the full impact of past events and actions to be able to move forward.
 As a Jesuit, Catholic university, we must always seek truth, honestly engage with our past—as difficult as that can be—and respond with continued action as we work to create a more just future for all."

 —Amanda M. Thomas, Ph.D., Interim President, and Terrence M. Sawyer, J.D., Incoming President

-Loyola is forming a presidential task force that will be charged with initiating and guiding a university-wide examination of the University’s connections to slavery and its ongoing legacies.
+Loyola has formed a presidential task force that is charged with initiating and guiding a university-wide examination of the University’s connections to slavery and its ongoing legacies.
 These legacies include, but are not limited to, the broader experience of African American persons at Loyola and Loyola’s contributions to efforts promoting racial justice on campus, in Baltimore, and across the country.

 - John Kiess, Ph.D., associate professor of theology, co-chair

 - Stephen Fowl, Ph.D., dean of Loyola College of Arts and Sciences, co-chair